lishenyu16/express-server/README.md

 - [Usage](#usage)

 <a name="features"></a>
-## Features
+## Features already implemented

-- RESTful API endpoints
+- Login, Register, Email Confirmation
-- User authentication using JWT
+- Cookie for JWT
-- CRUD operations with PostgreSQL
+- Timeline
-- Express middleware for error handling and request parsing
+- Visitors tracking with ip, location..

 <a name="requirements"></a>
 ## Requirements